dbjzs/3d-OT/README.md

 # 3d-OT
-A tool for spatial omics single-modal clustering, multi-modal clustering, slice alignment, cross-modal alignment, multi-modal alignment, and 3D reconstruction.
+3d-OT can be used for single-modal and multimodal spatial domain recognition, single-modal, multi-modal, and cross-platform alignment tasks, as well as 3D reconstruction.
 ![workframe.png](/framework.png)